Skip to content

 #Frequently Asked Questions

 Yes.
-GarageBand recognizes any Core Audio-compliant interface automatically.
-We tested all five on macOS Sonoma without issues.
+GarageBand recognizes any Core Audio-compliant interface automatically, so all five picks here connect without extra drivers on a modern macOS version.

 You can, but you’ll need a USB-C to USB-A cable or adapter.
 Most manufacturers include one in the box.
 Performance is identical since these interfaces use USB 2.0 speeds internally.

 Buffer size is usually the culprit.
 Open your DAW’s audio preferences and increase the buffer from 64 to 256 samples.
-We found that Spotlight indexing caused dropouts on 3 out of 5 interfaces during testing, so check Activity Monitor for background CPU hogs too.
+Background processes like Spotlight indexing can also cause dropouts, so check Activity Monitor for CPU hogs too.

 Not if you’re using a USB microphone, since those have a built-in audio interface.
 But a dedicated interface with XLR inputs sounds noticeably better.